Psychiatric Residential Treatment Facility

 Family therapy may involve married couples, parent-child relationships, extended family relationships and sibling relationships.
 Program staff may initiate family therapy following a care conference.

 The Medical Director and interdisciplinary treatment team direct the discharge plan.
 Treatment review sessions are held minimally every 30 days and include participation by the treatment team, youth and parents/legal guardians.
-Towards the end of the youth's length of stay at the PRTF, there is a transitional time period.
+Towards the end of the youth's length of stay at the Psychiatric Residential Treatment Facility, there is a transitional time period.
 This transitional period gives the youth the opportunity to practice the positive coping skills he/she has learned during the treatment process.
-Our therapists help coordinate continuity of treatment by contacting those who will be providing therapy or treatment to the youth once they are discharged from the PTRF.
+Our therapists help coordinate continuity of treatment by contacting those who will be providing therapy or treatment to the youth once they are discharged from the facility.

 Insurance and Payment

-CHI Health Residential Treatment Center, a Joint Commission-accredited program is approved by the Nebraska state Medicaid program.
+CHI Health Psychiatric Residential Treatment Facility, a Joint Commission-accredited program is approved by the Nebraska State Medicaid program.
 Some private insurance policies may include the Psychiatric Residential Treatment Facility as a covered benefit.
 Private pay is also accepted.
 CHI Health works closely with insurance policy plans or parents to negotiate appropriate reimbursement.